Your cart is empty

 Published 26 September 2024

-The lack of local reuse sites or misaligned development timeframes is often the biggest blocker to soil reuse.
-Providing a repository / space to hold and maintain soil significantly increases the probability of finding a reuse Receiver site and avoids valuable soil resources being disposed of at landfill.
+A lack of local reuse sites, coupled with misaligned development timeframes, often create the biggest blockers to sustainable soil reuse.
+Providing a repository to hold and maintain soil will significantly increase the probability of finding reuse sites and therefore avoid valuable soil resources being disposed of as waste in landfill.

-Some Soil Treatment Facilities (STFs) currently operate in England & Wales.
-Few operate using the CL:AIRE Definition of Waste: Code of Practice (DoW CoP) e.g., to release soil back to the market.
-Typically, such sites provide a feedstock for large recovery or disposal operations (e.g. for use as daily cover at a disposal site).
-As such they are considered less sustainable.
-Current customers of existing facilities should be interested in an improved system.
-Especially where this provides a higher quality product, and a more transparent and efficient system.
+Some soil treatment facilities currently operate in England and Wales, but few operate using the CL:AIRE Definition of Waste: Code of Practice (DoW CoP) to release soil back to the market.
+Typically, such sites provide feedstock for large recovery or disposal operations and consequently can be considered less sustainable.
+Therefore, an opportunity exists to improve facilities to yield a higher quality product and create a more transparent and efficient system.

-The goal of the Earthbanks project is to demonstrate how a network of soil depots across the country could be created that can;
+The technical goals of the Earthbanks Project are to demonstrate how a network of soil depots across the country could be created that can;

 • accept soil from construction and development projects,

-• inspect, process it (if required) and manufacture it to make it reusable, and
+• inspect, process (if required) and manufacture soil to make it reusable, and

 • redistribute it to other construction sites in need of soil using the DoW CoP.

-To move the concept of Earthbanks or geo-resource hubs outlined above toward reality, proof of concept demonstration projects are required.
-CL:AIRE and partners are pleased to propose a new phase of practical demonstration to develop soil reuse depots in England & Wales.
+To move the concept of Earthbanks outlined above toward reality, proof of concept demonstration projects are required.
+CL:AIRE and the project partners are pleased to propose a new phase of practical demonstrations to develop soil reuse depots in England and Wales.

 The project will -

-1. Undertake a minimum of x3 demonstration transfers of material(s)
+1. Undertake a minimum of three demonstration transfers of material(s):

 • one transfer of clean, naturally occurring material,

-• Regulatory Position Statement 215 enabling the material reuse without environmental permits.
+• following Regulatory Position Statement 215, enabling the material reuse without environmental permits.

-• create a detailed set of procedures for operating Earthbanks,
+• creating a detailed set of procedures for operating Earthbanks,

-• carry out a life cycle and carbon assessment of this form of soil management vs traditional approaches,
+• carrying out a life cycle and carbon assessment of this form of soil management versus traditional approaches, and

-• assess the necessary skills and training for personnel operating Earthbanks, and
+• assessing the necessary skills and training for personnel operating Earthbanks, and

-• review and potentially select and adopt digital tracking options to control the material transfers.
+• reviewing and potentially selecting and adopting digital tracking options to control the material transfers.

 The project seeks to engage with relevant regulatory authorities and policymakers to advocate for the development of policies that incentivise soil reuse and discourage soil disposal.
-It achieves this by developing clear guidelines and standards regarding soil depot management including testing, quality assessment, and remediation techniques which can be relied on to support such policies.
-The project ensures that the regulatory framework aligns with the goals of sustainable soil management, making it easier for construction and development projects to adopt soil reuse practices and contributing to a circular economy.
+This will be achieved by developing clear guidelines and standards regarding soil depot management including testing, quality assessment, and remediation techniques which can be relied on to support such policies.

 Earthbanks Soil Depot - Key Features